-The Company's operations are comprised of three geographically-based business units in the United States, Europe and Japan.
+Our operations are comprised of three geographic business units in the United States, Europe and Japan.
 Revenue within each of our subsidiaries is derived from our Firstcut and Protomold services.
 Firstcut revenue consists of sales of CNC-machined custom parts.
 Protomold revenue consists of sales of custom injection molds and injection-molded parts.
-Our revenue is generated from a diverse customer base, with no single customer company representing more than approximately 2% of our total revenue in 2012.
+Our revenue is generated from a diverse customer base, with no single customer company representing more than 2% of our total revenue in 2013.
 Our historical and current efforts to increase revenue have been directed at gaining new customers and selling to our existing customer base by increasing marketing and selling activities, offering additional services such as the introduction of our Firstcut service in 2007, expanding internationally such as the opening of our Japanese office in 2009, improving the usability of our services such as our web-centric applications, and expanding the breadth and scope of our products such as by adding more sizes and materials to our offerings.

-During 2012, we sold our services to approximately 4,760 customer companies from our existing customer base, an increase of 39% over the comparable period in 2011.
+During 2013, we sold our services to approximately 5,730 customer companies from our existing customer base, an increase of 20% over the comparable period in 2012, and to approximately 3,020 new customer companies, an increase of 1% over the comparable period in 2012.
+During 2012, we sold our services to approximately 4,760 customer companies from our existing customer base, an increase of 39% over the comparable period in 2011, and to approximately 2,990 new customer companies, an increase of 15% over the comparable period in 2011.
 During 2011, we sold our services to approximately 3,430 customer companies from our existing customer base, an increase of 38% over the comparable period in 2010, and to approximately 2,600 new customer companies, an increase of 36% over the comparable period in 2010.
-During 2010, we sold our services to approximately 2,480 customer companies from our existing customer base, an increase of 37% over 2009, and to approximately 1,910 new customer companies, an increase of 49% over 2009.